Every gathering can benefit from Holiday Kindness.

 Just sit next to a grumpy person.
 Then ask questions, such as “How are you?” or “What’s happening?”
 Use this as an opportunity to learn about what they’re doing, what they’ve done, and what they’re thinking about.

-You may discover important reasons that explain why they’re grumpy.
+You may discover why they’re grumpy.
 You may even find that they become less grumpy because you showed that you cared about them.

 Here is an important warning: you will most likely hear grumpy remarks (at least at first).
 After all, this is a grumpy person.
 So, just listen.